Ultimate Requiem: X-Men

 Shadowcat breaks into the Triskelion to retrieve Wolverine's fleshless arm, the only part of him remaining after his death at the hands of Magneto.
 Back at the X-Mansion, Jean Grey, Rogue, and Iceman are burying their fallen comrades on the X-Mansion grounds.
 Rogue uses her super-strength to clear a field in which to bury them.
-Iceman demolishes X-Mansion by freezing and destroys the mansion, as Jean Grey states, "It's not our home.
+Iceman freezes and destroys the X-mansion, as Jean Grey states, "It's not our home.
 Not anymore."
 Shadowcat arrives with Wolverine's arm and adds it to the fallen dead.
-It is confirmed that all of Wolverine's cells were destroyed by Magneto and that he is incapable of being cloned, healed, or resurrected.
+It is confirmed that all of Wolverine's cells were destroyed by Magneto and that he is incapable of being cloned, healed or resurrected.
 While they dig the graves, Sabretooth, Mystique, and Assemble arrive claiming that they have come to pay their respects.
 However, Jean Grey blames them for the destruction and a fight ensues.
 Captain America arrives decapitating Assemble and stating that he also came to pay respect to the fallen X-Men.
 Jean Grey uses her telekinesis to carve an epitaph for the X-Men onto a large rock and leaves the grounds of the X-Mansion.
 The final pages feature obituaries for the X-Men who died during Ultimatum.

 Fantastic Four

 The Human Torch recalls arguing with his father, Franklin Storm, shortly before the tidal wave hit New York, killing him.
 Johnny, who was in shock over his father's death, was captured by Dormammu, who began channeling the Human Torch's flame to escape and attack New York City.
 After killing Doctor Strange, Dormammu fought the Invisible Woman and Thing, but was eventually defeated and reverted to his human form.
 Back in the present, Mister Fantastic, upon returning from his battle with Magneto, is reunited with his teammates.
 Mister Fantastic soon realizes that Doctor Doom will continue to destroy the world if he remains alive.
-The Thing travels to Latveria and kills Doom after Reed admits to Ben that he does not himself feel capable of doing it and that nothing else short of killing Doom will stop him.
+The Thing travels to Latveria and kills Doom after Reed admits to Ben that he does not himself feel capable of doing it, and that nothing else short of killing Doom will stop him.

-After the funeral of Franklin Storm, Reed Richards is rejected by Sue, and the Fantastic Four disbanded.
+After the funeral of Franklin Storm, Reed Richards is rejected by Sue, and the Fantastic Four disband.
 The Thing enlists in S.H.I.E.L.D. as a pilot; the Human Torch opts to live a quiet life in France but then moves in with Peter and May Parker; the Invisible Woman continues to do research at the Baxter Building; and Mister Fantastic moves back in with his biological family as he ponders what to do next.